ludvigdoeser/Spectral-Timing-Analysis-Repo/README.md

 Find the path to the repository on your local machine and click on `open with` and choose your browser of preference.
 If that does not work, you can try accessing my [documentation page](https://ludvigdoeser.github.io/stasp/index.html).

-To understand what the code does, please have a look at the summary notes: "SpectralTimingAnalysis_Summary.pdf", which can be found at:
+To understand what the code does, please have a look at the summary notes at:

 ```bash
 doc/SpectralTimingAnalysis_Summary.pdf